-Executive Director, Northwest African American Museum (NAAM)
+President & CEO, Northwest African American Museum (NAAM)

-LaNesha has received numerous awards for her community and professional service, including the 2019 WNBA Inspiring Women Award, 2017 Michigan Chronicle’s 40 Under 40, 2015 Michigan Chronicle’s Women of Excellence, and 2014 Crain’s Detroit’s Business 40 Under 40 awards.
+As a historian and museum director, LaNesha has contributed scholarly writings to national publications.
+LaNesha has received numerous awards for her community and professional service, including the 2021 Martin Luther King, Jr. Commemoration Committee’s Edwin T. Pratt Community Service Award, 2020 Female Founders Alliance Unsung Heroes Award, 2019 WNBA Inspiring Women Award, 2017 Michigan Chronicle’s 40 Under 40, 2015 Michigan Chronicle’s Women of Excellence, and 2014 Crain’s Detroit’s Business 40 Under 40 awards.
 She is a graduate of the SEMC Jekyll Island Management Institute for museum managers in Georgia, Leadership Detroit for civic leaders, and American Express Executive Leadership Program in New York City.
 She is an active member of both The Links, Incorporated and Alpha Kappa Alpha Sorority, Inc.